shivakumaroleti/learning-library/analytics-library/leverage-adw-oac/geo-maps/geo-maps.md

 ## Introduction

-In this lab, you will learn about plotting the data on a map and Binning.
+In this lab, you will learn about plotting the data on a map, binning, filtering and downloading the data.

 _Estimated Lab Time_: 20 minutes